nucleardreamer/cookbook/src/deserts.md

 1. Beat until stiff, 6 egg whites adding sugar, cream of tartar, and vinegar gradually.
 2. Turn the oven almost out and bake for 2 hours or bake in a 300-degree oven for 40 minutes if a softer confection is desired.

-## Alternate Recipe (Gammie’s Writing)
+### Alternate Recipe (Gammie’s Writing)

+- 6 egg whites
+- Add 2 cups sugar
+- 1 teaspoon cream of tartar
+- 1 teaspoon vinegar

 Instructions:
-1. Beat until very stiff, 6 egg whites adding 2 cups sugar and 1 teaspoon cream of tartar, and 1 teaspoon vinegar gradually.
+1. Beat until very stiff, add ingredients in gradually
 2. Turn the oven almost out and bake for 2 hours or bake in a 300-degree oven for 40 minutes if a softer confection is desired.

 ## Chocolate Mousse (Aunt Eleanor’s)